-(1) Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-The Company calculates the "fair value" of stock awards under FASB ASC Topic 718 by multiplying the number of shares by the average of the high and low price of the Company's common stock on

 - Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
+The Company calculates the "fair value" of stock awards under FASB ASC Topic 718 by multiplying the number of shares by the average of the high and low price of the Company's common stock on the New York Stock Exchange on the grant date.
+See Note 4 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for the assumptions made in determining FASB ASC Topic 718 values. - Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
 The Company calculates the "fair value" of option awards under FASB ASC Topic 718 using the Black-Scholes valuation model.
-See Note 4 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 for the assumptions made in determining FASB ASC Topic 718 values. - Amounts shown for 2016 represent the sum of (i) 2016 Annual Incentive awards under the 2016 Annual Incentive Plan and (ii) the value of the Performance Units granted by the Company to the named executive officers for the performance period ending December 31, 2016, which vested on December 31, 2016, as detailed in the above note ().
+See Note 4 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for the assumptions made in determining FASB ASC Topic 718 values. - Amounts shown for 2017 represent the sum of (i) 2017 Annual Incentive awards under the 2017 Annual Incentive Plan and (ii) the value of the Performance Units granted by the Company to the named executive officers for the performance period ending December 31, 2017, which vested on December 31, 2017, as detailed in the above note ().
+The value of these Performance Units was \$81.17 per unit.